Met Office

-The Met Office, previously the Meteorological Office until November 2000, is the United Kingdom's national weather and climate service.
-It is an executive agency and trading fund of the Department for Science, Innovation and Technology and is led by CEO Penelope Endersby, who took on the role as Chief Executive in December 2018 and is the first woman to do so.
+The Met Office, previously known as the Meteorological Office until November 2000, is the United Kingdom's national weather and climate service.
+It is an executive agency and trading fund of the Department for Science, Innovation and Technology and is led by CEO Penny Endersby, who took on the role as Chief Executive in December 2018 and is the first woman to do so.
 The Met Office makes meteorological predictions across all timescales from weather forecasts to climate change.

 Although an executive agency of the UK Government, the Met Office supports the Scottish Government, Welsh Government and Northern Ireland Executive in their functions and preparations ahead of intense weather and planning for extreme weather alerts.
 Met Office policies can be used by each government to inform their planning and decision making processes.
-The Met Office has an office located in the Scottish capital, Edinburgh, and a forecasting centre in Aberdeen in the north–east of Scotland, which are some of the services used to help the Scottish Government with objectives such as climate change.
+The Met Office has an office located in the Scottish capital, Edinburgh, and a forecasting centre in Aberdeen in the north-east of Scotland, which are some of the services used to help the Scottish Government with objectives such as climate change.